Ponyboy47/inotify/README.md

     try inotify.watch(path: "/tmp", for: .allEvents) { event in let mask = FileSystemEvent(rawValue: event.mask)
         print("A(n) \(mask) event was triggered!")
+        if let name = event.name {
+            // This should only be present when the event was triggered on a
+            // file in the watched directory, and not on the directory itself. print("The filename for the event is '\(name)'.")
+        }
     }

     inotify.start()